JulianElda/scrum-poker/README.md

 Create an `environment.ts` file from the template in `src/assets/environments` and fill in your Firebase configuration.

-Run `yarn start` or `nx serve` to run the application locally in `localhost:4200`.
+Run `nx serve` to run the application locally in `localhost:4200`.

 ## Build

-Run `yarn build` or `nx serve` to build the project.
+Run `nx serve` to build the project.
 The build artifacts will be stored in `build/browser` directory.

 ## Testing